Conditions & Treatments

 Bariatric Surgery

-• Your BMI is 35 or more and you have a serious weight-related health problem, such as type 2 diabetes, high blood pressure or severe sleep apnea
+• Have a BMI of 35 or more and suffer from a serious weight-related health condition such as type 2 diabetes, high blood pressure, or severe sleep apnea.

 Bariatric Surgery